 Another way that cybercriminals get ahold of your political data is by phishing.
 Phishing is when someone sends you an email that looks like it’s from a legitimate source but is fake.

 These emails often contain links to fake websites or attachments that download malware onto your computer.
-Once cybercriminals have access to your computer, they can steal your personal information or use it to commit crimes.
+Once cybercriminals can access your computer, they can steal or use your personal information to commit crimes.
 They buy it from data brokers.

 They steal it from political campaigns.
 Cybercriminals also steal data directly from political campaigns.
 They do this by infiltrating the campaign’s computer systems and stealing sensitive information like donor lists and voter databases.

-The information is then sold on the black market or used to blackmail the people who donated to the campaign.
+The information is then sold on the black market or used to blackmail those who donated to the campaign.
 They hack into government databases.
 Lastly, cybercriminals also hack into government databases to steal sensitive information.

-This is how Russian hackers were able to get ahold of the private data of 500 million Americans through the Office of Personnel Management hack.
-Cybercriminals can get their hands on a wealth of sensitive information they can use for nefarious purposes by hacking into government databases.
+This is how Russian hackers got ahold of the private data of 500 million Americans through the Office of Personnel Management hack.
+Cybercriminals can bring a wealth of sensitive information they can use for nefarious purposes by hacking into government databases.